Eugene7997/Vidrpy/README.md

 ## Background

+A mini project done across a few weeks to play around with web videos.
-I want to develop a simple application that streams video from the user's webcam and provides a button to start and stop recording.
+This is a simple application that streams video from the user's webcam and provides a button to start and stop recording.
 When recording stops, the recorded video should be saved locally on the user's device.
-Then, the application will automatically upload the recorded video to a server once connectivity is available, The application may display the upload status and/or progress.
+Then, the application will automatically upload the recorded video to a server once connectivity is available, The application displays the upload status and progress.
 Lastly, the application shows a list of recorded videos for the user to perform video playback, renaming and deletion.

 ### Functional requirements
 - [ ] User can click a start recording button.
 Starts video recording.